stecrotti/sourcecoding/notes/ideas.md

 Is there any hope of finding decoupled loops in large graphs?
 Or maybe b-reduction breaks one of these loops?

+A pool of loops is a connected component in the dual graph.
+The size of pools can be checked by computing the sizes of such connected components.
+If the size grows subextensively....

-## Rank of problem with m factors if all variables have degree 2
+## Rank of problem if all variables have degree less or equal to 2
-> rk = m - C
+> rk = #factors + #leaves - #CC

+(Euler's formula).

-with C the number of connected components.
-(Euler's formula) But this works **only for planar graphs**!
+But this works **only for planar graphs!** Is ours?